crisberrios/longship/README.md

 # longship

-Sails-included starter based on H3, Preact, Tailwind CSS and Vike.
-Pre-configured for Node.js, Github Actions and Fly.io.
+Sails-included starter based on H3, React, Mantine and Vike.
+Pre-configured for Node.js, GitHub Actions and Fly.io.